Glenelg East

 Background

 In 2011, the EPA informed approximately 280 landowners in the Glenelg East area that groundwater in the area was contaminated and had the potential to affect nearby properties.
-The source of the contamination has been confirmed as a former dry cleaners.
+The source of the contamination was confirmed as a former dry cleaners.
+PCE was the primary chemical used at the dry cleaning site, however because it is more toxic, TCE is the primary human-health risk driver.
+In the presence of other contamination, such as petroleum hydrocarbons also present in groundwater, PCE will readily break down to form TCE.

-During March 2017, the EPA installed additional groundwater wells and soil vapour bores, to delineate the groundwater and soil vapour plumes.
-This was to monitor the progress of the contamination and also to determine if detection in the western part of the area is related to this former dry cleaning site or if it is a separate source.
-The assessment area has increased slightly in the south western corner to include an approximate 25 additional properties.
+During March 2017, the EPA commissioned installation of additional groundwater wells and soil vapour bores, to delineate the groundwater and soil vapour plumes.
+This was to monitor the progress of the contamination and also to determine if detection in the western part of the area was related to the Cliff Street former dry cleaning site or if a separate source was present.
+The assessment area was increased slightly in the south western corner to include an approximate 25 additional properties.

-During October 2017, the EPA installed additional groundwater wells to monitor the groundwater contamination and also to determine the full extent of the plume in the western part of the area.
+During October 2017, the EPA commissioned further additional groundwater wells to monitor the groundwater contamination and to determine the full extent of the plume in the western part of the area.
 The area was increased slightly to the west, to include an approximate 140 additional properties.

 In November 2017, monitoring of soil vapour bores for seasonal variation was undertaken together with delineation of the groundwater plume for the purpose of establishing a groundwater prohibition area.

-Tetrachloroethene (PCE) was the primary chemical used at the dry cleaning site, however trichloroethene (TCE) is still the primary human-health risk driver and PCE breaks down to form TCE.
-The risk assessment predicts all properties to have concentrations of TCE indoors at or below 2 micrograms per cubic metre (µg/m3).
+The risk assessment predicts all properties to have concentrations of TCE indoors at or below 2µg/m3.
 This is in the ‘no action’ range of the Indoor air level response range (see ‘fact sheets’ below).
 All properties are considered to be safe from vapour contamination in indoor air, in accordance with their current zoning as residential or commercial.

 Letters to residents